tanmaybhandge/nkp_ansible/README.md

 5. Once the playbook completes without any errors, you will get the NKP dashboard URL and the login credentials as output of the final task.

+Disclaimer:

+The views and opinions expressed in this repository are my own and do not necessarily reflect those of any company or organization.
+The information provided is based on personal experience and research.
+It is presented as-is without any warranties.
+For official guidance, please refer to the official documentation or support channels.

 ## License
 MIT